ErpNetDocs/dev/auth/configuration/overview.md

 This section covers the instance-side configuration required to allow external applications to authenticate and access @@name APIs.

-If you're implementing a concrete scenario (SPA, web app, service integration), see the step-by-step guides in [Quickstarts](../quickstarts/overview.md).
+If you're implementing a concrete scenario (SPA, web app, service integration), see the step-by-step guides in [Getting Started](../getting-started/overview.md).

 ## What is configured here